tabarra/txAdmin/docs/events.md

 - `revokedBy`: The name of the admin that revoked the action.

 ## txAdmin:events:skippedNextScheduledRestart (v5.2)
-Called when an admin skips the next scheduled restart.
+Broadcasted when an admin skips the next scheduled restart.
 Event Data:
 - `secondsRemaining`: The number of seconds before the previously scheduled restart.
 - `temporary`: If it was a temporary scheduled restart or one configured in the settings page.

 ## txAdmin:events:whitelistPlayer (v5.2)
-Called when a player is whitelisted, or has the whitelisted status revoked.
+Broadcasted when a player is whitelisted, or has the whitelisted status revoked.
 This event is only fired when the player is already registered, and is not related to whitelist requests or approved whitelists pending join.
 Event Data:
 - `action`: `added`/`removed`.